dotansimha/graphql-code-generator/website/docs/integrations/prettier.md

 title: Prettier & Linters
 ---

 The codegen supports lifecycle hooks, and you can use those for integration with Prettier or other linters, to apply your custom code-style and formatting rules.
+Before adding hooks consider the alternative of having codegen ignored in your linting.
+Codegen files are not edited manually and formatting them slows down your codegen considerably.
+On a big project difference can be measured in several seconds for every run.

 [You can read the complete documentation of lifecycle hooks here](../getting-started/lifecycle-hooks.md)